boolbag/EditPad-Goodies/AutoHotkey Starter Kit for EPP/README.md

 If you don't already have a saved layout (the position of various panels on the screen), save one now via _View / Custom Layouts / Save Layout_.

 Then move a few things around in EditPad: for instance, detach a panel.
 They press Shift + F5: the saved layout should be restored.

+### Testing "Reopen Last Closed File"

+Open a file.
+Close it.
+Press Ctrl + Shift + T: it should reopen.
+Ususally this works with tabs that you close and that have been open for a long time, but it's not fool-proof, at it reopens the first file on the _File/Open_ list, and I've seen cases when closing a file doesn't place it on top of the stack.

 ### Testing "Paste the underlying HTML"
 - In EPP8, make sure that Edit / Copy as HTML is checked